fuzzymannerz/MrMopDiscord/README.md

 # Reporting Problems & Issues
 Mr.Mop is no longer going to be maintained by myself but I will accept community additions and pull requests if needed.
 Please do not contact me on Discord via DM regarding Mr. Mop.
 It will likely be ignored.

-Having said that, the Mr. Mop Support Server will remain online for discussion of this project.
+Having said that, the Mr. Mop Support Server will remain online for discussion of this project at https://discord.gg/GqhxktM